darkarnium/darkarnium.github.io/_posts/2016-03-06-BKPCTF-Suffolk-Downs-Bug-Bounty-Write-Up.md

 !["...And I would have gotten away with it too if it wasn't for your darn CSP."](/assets/article_images/2016/no-dice.png)

 At this stage we were at a loss.
-However, as one final shot at the moon, we thought we should complete the captcha for this submission anyway; just in case the system marking these reports as `Seen` was rendering reports in a different manner.
+However, as one final shot at the moon, we thought we should complete the captcha for this submission anyway; just in case the system marking these reports as **'Seen'** was rendering reports in a different manner.

 ![Awww Yiss!](/assets/article_images/2016/flaggy-flag.png)